dd-group01/phase03/method.md

 ### The concept

 Analyzing the web is easy to find well-organized communities and groups of users against women.
-The aim of this project is to bring to the attention the opinion of small communities and their vision of female's activism, using the <b>Anti·Feminist Manifesto</b> as a flagship worth to be followed.
+The aim of this project is to bring to the attention the opinion of small communities and their vision of female's activism, using the <b>Antifeminist Manifesto</b> as a flagship worth to be followed.

-The website’s strenght is focused on the textual part, that is taken from anti-fem websites and it’s presented, un-edited, to the users.
-The fact that this kind of content, hyperbolic and without any logic, is really made by some people, create a sense of dissociation and at the same time gives an unseen perspective on what anti-feminist means.
+The website’s strenght is focused on the textual part, that is taken from anti-feminist websites and it’s presented, un-edited, to the users.
+The fact that this kind of content, hyperbolic and without any logic, is really made by some people, create a sense of dissociation and at the same time gives an unseen perspective on what anti-feminists means.
 A tree-map visualization can help to better understand where do the contents come from, for each website the treemap visualize the number of characters selected for the text.

 {% include_relative _pages/visualization/method/treemap.html %}